-In 2012 the European Court of Justice ruled that delayed flights compensation would be available for passengers once their flight had been delayed for more than 3 hours.
-There would also be refunds available if you’re flight is cancelled.
+In 2012 the European Court of Justice ruled that delayed flights compensation would be available.
+For passengers once their flight had been delayed for more than 3 hours.
+There would also be refunds available if you’re flight is canceled.

 There are a few things to consider when trying to work out if you are entitled to delayed flights compensation.

 - Delay has to be more than 3 hours.
 This time refers to the time when you land not when you depart.
-So if you’re flight leaves 4 hours late but lands only 2 hours later than quoted on teh ticket, you would not be entitled to compensation.
+So if you’re flight leaves 4 hours late.
+Lands only 2 hours later than quoted on the ticket.
+You would not be entitled to compensation.

 - Your flight is departing from the UK, European Union (EU), Iceland, Liechtenstein, Norway or Switzerland

 - The delay must be the airline’s fault.
 If it is due to something beyond the airline’s control like bad weather conditions, for example, you would not be entitled to compensation.